grothedev/links-resources-info-etc/datacluster.md

     * how to handle multiple users adding resources? we should allow for multiple users to add resources. so we'll have to keep track of who uploaded/added what.
     * for now we will store URLs as 1 string, but in the future it might prove useful to separate out into domain, path, query args, etc.
     * there is an API for client CRUD applications //TODO more detail
+    * the program is "local first", so that it can be used to update the user's local DB if his primary service node is unreachable

 #### Database Schema
     (assume default fields id, created & modified timestamp)